Acupressure & The Wooden Tool: What the Ancients Knew About Joint Bulletproofing!

 Or you can do them Dynamically and fast, planting your fingers at the desired Acupressure Point, and rubbing it in a circle at the planted point.

-I prefer to do this myself, as I like Dynamic a lot better than Static, and I find it has a soothing effect due to its repetitive nature.
+I prefer to do the Pulsing myself, as I like Dynamic a lot better than Static, and I find it has a soothing effect due to its repetitive nature.
 I like to do sets of 100x reps here.

 But there is another part of the Agonist-Antagonist muscle relationship you may not be aware of…and one simple, important tool to work it…